-|Enable Drag'n'Drop functionality in editor||If this checkbox is selected, you can drag-n-drop code fragments in the editor.
+If this checkbox is selected, you can drag-and-drop code fragments in the editor.

 Select this checkbox to use custom indentation for soft wraps on resizing the editor or console.
-Specify the indent value in the Additional shift text field on the right.|
+Use the Add additional indent field to specify the indent number.

 If this checkbox is selected, the soft wrap characters will be shown in the active logical line only.

 Otherwise, soft wraps characters will be shown at the end of each line, and at the beginning of each next line.